 - Give an example of when you've overcome a problem at work.

 You cannot prepare a response for every possible competency question, there are just too many.
 The best way to prepare for these is to think up a number of examples that can be used for several questions.
 You may be able to think of one situation which can be used to answer the two examples questions above.

 Remember structure is equally important in answering competency questions.

 Ascent’s top tip is to utilise the STAR principle.
 This breaks down any response into four clear parts:

 - Situation – explain the situation that you were in or what you needed to accomplish.
 Be specific and provide enough detail for the interviewer to get a clear picture.

 - Task - What goal were you working toward – again be clear and succinct

 - Action – Outline how you engaged with the task and steps you took to complete it.
 Specify your role and contribution, using “I” not “we”

 - Result – What was the outcome of your actions?
-Typically, try to use an example that highlights success, though sometimes you may wish to use an example where a failure lead to improvement.
+Typically, try to use an example that highlights success, though sometimes you may wish to use an example where a failure leads to improvement.
 Whatever the example, ensure it ends with a positive result.

 There is a huge amount of literature available on case studies, partly due to the variety they have.
-They can range from data manipulation and maths exercises, to internet research-based written reports.
+They can range from data manipulation and maths exercises to internet research-based written reports.
 All require logical reasoning, time management, and an understanding of commercial principles.